Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Stockholm 0° ☁️ · London 8° ☁️
+Stockholm -1° ☀️ · London 8° ☁️

-# 0°
+# -1°
-☁️ **This afternoon, mostly clear with a few clouds, feels like -4°.
-Golden hour for ~15 mins.**
+☀️ **This afternoon, clear skies with excellent visibility, feels like -5°, sunrise at 7:46 AM.**

 **↑** 1° **↓** -3°
 Week: ▅▃█▃▃▁▃ (-1° to 2°)